jabil-bios/edk2-staging/README.md

 The programming language C is standardized by the American National Standards Institute (ANSI) and the International Organization for Standardization (ISO) first in 1989 and 1990.
 The latest publicly available version of the standard from 1999 is to be found here: [C99](http://www.open-std.org/JTC1/SC22/WG14/www/docs/n1256.pdf).
-The original [ANSI C](https://1drv.ms/b/s!AmMwYrfjYfPyhmLlWx7oT5rO6UDg?e=ijKu1J), also known as C89 or C90 is not officially available anymore for free.
+The original **ANSI X3.159-1989**, also known as C89 is not available anymore, but is leaked [here](https://nvlpubs.nist.gov/nistpubs/Legacy/FIPS/fipspub160.pdf).

 Both, the *language* (operators, expressions, declarations, specifiers, e.g. `if`, `while`, `+`, `&&`, `unsigned`, `char`, `struct` ...) and the *library* (functions, parameters, structures, macros,